JuliaExtremes/IDFDataCanada.jl/README.md

 ### NetCDF

-Let's say someone wants to extract IDF data for Prince Edward Island (PE) in NetCDF format in the present working directory :
+Let's say someone wants to extract IDF data for Prince Edward Island (PE) in NetCDF format in the present working directory:

 ```julia
 julia> using IDF